espressif/esp-iot-solution/documents/touch_pad_solution/touch_sensor_design_en.md

 The Wi-Fi function not only affects the stability of the touch sensor, but also decreases the touch sensor's reading capability, with a maximum decrease rate of 1.2%.
 The decrease rate on each channel follows the order of 0.5% < TOUCH 5 ~ TOUCH 9 < 1% < TOUCH 0 ~ TOUCH 4 < 1.2%.

+> **<mark>⚠️ Notice:</mark>**
-> **Notice:** In typical touch sensor designs, trigger threshold will be calculated upon the initialization of the touch sensor.
-For precise calculation of the trigger threshold, please read the touch sensor after initializing the Wi-Fi functionality.
+In typical touch sensor designs, trigger threshold will be calculated upon the initialization of the touch sensor.
+For more accurate calculation of the trigger threshold, please read the touch sensor after initializing the Wi-Fi functionality.

 ### 4.2.
 Jitter Filter Solution